nfo/gmail_xoauth/README.markdown

 Get access to [Gmail IMAP and STMP via OAuth](http://code.google.com/apis/gmail/oauth), using the standard Ruby Net libraries.

-The gem only supports 3-legged OAuth.
-If you need [2-legged OAuth feel](http://code.google.com/apis/accounts/docs/OAuth.html) free to fork!
+The gem supports 3-legged and 2-legged OAuth.

+Note: 2-legged OAuth support was coded by [Wojciech Kruszewski](https://github.com/wojciech).
+I could not test it as I don't have a Google Apps Business or Education account.
+Please [send me a message](https://github.com/inbox/new/nfo) if it works for you.

 ## Install